VarunRamakri7/TowerOfHanoi/README.md

 # Tower of Hanoi
 Project Files from the Tower of Hanoi game made using Unity

+## How To Play
+The game opens to a Main Menu from where you can choose to start the game, view the rules, or exit.
+If you start the game,you will be in control of a First-Person camera which you can be moved using WASD and the mouse for direction.
+This lets you move around the environment.
+All you need to start the game is to go onto the pedestal in the environment that is marked.
+Once you step on the pedestal, you will be moved from the First-Person view.
+This is done so that you can move the discs between towers easily.
+The game ends once all the discs have been successfully moved (in order) from one tower to another.

+### Controls
+Mouse - Menu elements, moving discs, direction (in First-Person view) WASD - Move around (in First-Person view).

+### Moving Discs
+Click on the disc you want to move and then on the tower you want to move.
+The disc and tower you select will be highlighted.
+If the movement is valid, the disc will snap into place in the tower you have chosen.
+If the move is invalid, a warning will appear.

 #### To Do:
 - [x] Basic UI Implementation
 - [x] Non functional game setup